SES (company): Corporate management

+In 2002, then CEO, Romain Bausch was awarded 'Satellite Executive of the Year'.
+In 2019, then CEO, Steve Collar was awarded 'Satellite Executive of the Year'.

 Satellite fleet

 The following active satellites are owned and operated by SES, As of October 2022.

 Future satellite launches

 Hosted payloads

 SES is active in the hosted payload market, selling space on planned and under-construction satellites to governments and institutions.
 SES-2 (launched September 2011) carries the US Air Force's Commercially Hosted Infrared Payload (CHIRP), a wide field-of-view, passive infrared sensor to provide early warning of missile launches, the first time a US Air Force payload has been hosted on a commercial mission.

 The SES-5 and Astra 5B satellites (launched July 2012 and March 2014, respectively) incorporate European Geostationary Navigation Overlay Service (EGNOS) payloads, a supplementary network to the Global Positioning System (GPS) and GLONASS navigation systems.

 SES-15 (launched May 2017) includes the Federal Aviation Administration (FAA) Wide Area Augmentation System (WAAS) air navigation aid to augment the Global Positioning System (GPS), with the goal of improving its accuracy, integrity and availability.

 SES-14 (launched January 2018) hosts the Global-scale Observations of the Limb and Disk (GOLD) mission for NASA to investigate the Sun's impact on the Earth's thermosphere and ionosphere.